 I knew I was struggling with my own adjustments to all this change and, once again, those feelings were stuffed down while the possibilities for the next move were explored.
 I still don’t know exactly what Don found so intolerable about his job.
 I now have a better understanding of the abusive personality I was dealing with and how we, as a family, were affected by it.
-I felt very unhappy in the situation and life was being sucked out of me.
+I felt very unhappy in the situation and felt life was being sucked out of me.
 I lost any desire to attempt to make the best of it or to fix it.
 I began to realize I couldn’t fix it and felt very overwhelmed and powerless.

 Don was invited to visit the medical office the next morning to tour the hospital and meet the staff there.
 The boys and I waited in the car in the parking lot, reading and listening to music while we waited.
 There were a few homes that a realtor had told us about and we were going to take a look at them when Don arrived back.
 I was thinking on the practical side that I’d prefer a smaller home, outside of the city area, that would suit our family long enough for the boys to finish high school and possibly college before setting off on their own lives.
 A home that would require less maintenance and cleaning, allowing me to begin pursuing interests outside the home now that our family was complete and were getting older.
-I think it was sheer exhaustion and cramming everything into the limited time we had in the two days that brought about a hasty decision to go with a four bedroom home in the city with many, many windows and extra rooms.
+I think it was sheer exhaustion and cramming everything into the limited time we had in the two days that brought about a hasty decision to go with a four-bedroom home in the city with many, many windows and extra rooms.
 The home was owned by a couple who were divorcing and returning to Long Island, New York.

+I made connections with the local resources that I knew had been supportive and helpful to us as a family in other areas.
 I wrote a nice introductory letter to the pastors of two of the Catholic parishes in the area to see what kind of response I’d get.
-The one response that touched my heart was from the pastor at one of them.
-Fr.
-N’s response was very welcoming and he expressed a real interest in getting to meet me and my family.
-His letter was lengthy and very informative about what we’d find there if we became parishioners.
+One response touched my heart and was very welcoming, expressing a real interest in meeting me and my family.
+The letter was lengthy and very informative about what we’d find there if we became parishioners.